philion/powerenv/docs/ruby.md

-# Manage your rubies with direnv and ruby-install
+# Manage your rubies with powerenv and ruby-install

-direnv is just a shell extension that manages your environment variables depending on the folder you live in.
+powerenv is just a shell extension that manages your environment variables depending on the folder you live in.
 In this article we will explore how it can be used in combination with [ruby-install](https://github.com/postmodern/ruby-install) to manage and